Free home weatherization from the government.

-Energy conservation and free weatherization programs are available in the states listed below.
-The agencies help low income families, seniors, disabled people and the poor.
-Find how to apply for free insulation, light bulbs, windows and energy conservation services from weatherization near you.
-The programs can also pay for heating system tune ups, caulking, fixing drafty doors, HVAC or furnace maintenance and more.
+Energy conservation in the form of free weatherization programs are available in the states listed below.
+Using government funding, local agencies help low income families, seniors, and disabled people.
+Find how to apply for the weatherization (WAP) program near you in order to get updates including free insulation, light bulbs, windows and a variety of home energy conservation services from the government.

-The free government service may offered by a local community action agency, human service organization, or department of social service office.
-The weatherization program is offered for free to low-income homeowners and those living in poverty.
-Priority is given to seniors, the disabled, people who live in older homes, and the low income.
-In some cases a renter can also apply for free weatherization or energy conservation services.
+The free government weatherproofing type service may be offered by a local community action agency, human service organization, or department of social service office in your state.
+Low-income people that live in an older house will often get be first in priority to weatherize their home, with a focus on seniors and the disabled.
+In some cases a renter can also apply for free weatherization or related energy conservation services.

-It has been proven that weatherization as well as the federally funded LHEAP assistance programs work.
+It has been proven that weatherization as well as the federally funded LIHEAP low-income energy assistance programs work.
 The resource also has the additional benefit of reducing our nations energy dependency on foreign oil, stimulates growth of families as they now have cash to pay other bills, and it also improves the environment.
-More on LIHEAP.

 Through the weatherization assistance program, contractors install energy efficiency measures in the homes of qualified lower income homeowners free of charge.
 Not only will this work help the client save money on their utility and heating bills, but it also makes the property both safer and more comfortable to live in.
-No matter what work is done, the various improvements and upgrades installed are free to homeowners.
+No matter what work is done, the various improvements and upgrades as part of weatherizing a house are free to homeowners.

-Some of the improvements can be extensive, and can include all new windows or insulation of a home, attic, and more - all for free.
-For example, the average expenditure limit is $6,500 per home.
+Some of the weatherproofing improvements can be extensive, and can include all new windows or insulation of a home, attic, and more - all for free.
+For example, the average expenditure is about $12,000 per home (depending on the state and federal budget).
 If the residence is older and requires more updates, then even more money may be spent on the property.
-While the exact amount of energy bill savings experienced will vary, in general a homeowner can save about $300 to $400 per year on their annual heating, cooling and utility bills.

 Many of the state weatherization programs can also repair or replace your furnace or primary heating unit.
-Or they tune up an HVAC unit.
+Or they tune up an HVAC unit which also improves the safety of the home.
 The contractor will make sure the system you use is safe and is also in good working order.
 They may even repair a water heater or other major appliances.

 So a variety of health and safety issues are addressed as part of the this federal government created energy conservation program.
-Some of the work performed on your furnace may include repair, retrofit, cleaning and tuning of it, and also sometimes replacement of the entire furnace or heating unit is done.
+Some of the work performed on your furnace may include repair, retrofit, cleaning and tuning of it, and also sometimes replacement of the entire furnace or heating unit is done in order to reduce energy bills and address any safety needs.
 If there are still funds available in the weatherization budget, then this work is also done for free.

 How to apply for weatherization near you

-Most weatherization programs are administered by your state government (see a list below) in partnership with other non-profit organizations.
+Most weatherization programs (WAP) are administered by your state government (see a list below) in partnership with other local non-profit organizations.
 A local community action agency will often have free applications on site, or they can refer the family as to where to apply.
 Social or Human service offices, or even a local utility company, are also a great place to learn more or get an application.
+There is also the DOE (Department of Energy) referral service as a tool to use.

-If you want to learn more about the weatherization program, the income criteria in a certain county, or how to apply for the free weatherization assistance program in your area, contact a Community Action Agency near you.
+If you want to learn more about the weatherization program, the income criteria in a certain county, or how to apply for the free weatherization assistance program in your area, contact a local government organization or Community Action Agency near you.
 Or, depending on your state, some local social or human service offices may process applications.
-Find details below.

-As noted, other places to contact for information include any other Low Income Home Energy Assistance Program (LIHEAP) provider in your county or town.
-The free grants may also help low-income families weatherize their home.
+As noted, the Low Income Home Energy Assistance Program provider (LIHEAP or your state’s version) in your county or town is combined with weatherization.
+As some states will allow free grant money from low-income energy assistance to also pay to weatherize their home.
 A priority is always for families living in or near poverty, the elderly, or disabled.
 While there is often a waiting list, there are no costs to apply for weatherization.

 Alabama